New outcry over Trump's revocation of Brennan security clearance

 Brennan, who has publicly characterized Trump’s comments at a recent summit with Russian President Vladimir Putin as “treasonous,” has said he might sue the Trump administration over the revocation of his clearance.

-“I am going to do whatever I can to try to prevent these abuses in the future, and if it means going to court, I will do that,” he said on Sunday on NBC’s “Meet the Press” television program.
+The Washington Post has reported that Bolton recorded the video promoting an expansion of gun rights in Russia that was used by Right to Bear Arms, a group Butina formed.

-On Monday Trump blasted the new individuals who signed and said that while he hopes Brennan files a lawsuit, he doubted that would happen.
-He also questioned whether U.S. Attorney General Jeff Sessions, who has recused himself from his department’s probe into alleged Russian meddling in the 2016 U.S. election, would fire Ohr.
+The National Security Council had no immediate comment on the Democrats’ letter.

-Russia has denied any election interference, and Trump has said there was no collusion with his campaign team.
+Russia has denied any interference in the 2016 U.S. election, and Trump has said there was no collusion with his campaign team.

 “Everybody wants to keep their Security Clearance, it’s worth great prestige and big dollars, even board seats, and that is why certain people are coming forward to protect Brennan,” Trump said in a series of posts on Twitter.